Republic of Morac-Songhrati-Meads: Morton F. Meads

 The republic's history begins with Morton Meads' supposed British forebear, Captain James George Meads, who laid claim to the Spratly Islands in 1877.
-Captain Meads was exploring the South China Sea on the Modeste and laid claim to the islands and took the name King James I. Descendants of Meads have continued to posit legitimacy over the islands, and ownership of the islands' resources.
+Captain Meads was exploring the South China Sea on the Modeste and laid claim to the islands and took the name King James I. Even in the 1990s, the Meads' descendants continued to posit legitimacy over the islands, and ownership of the islands' resources.